ISO Certification Company List

 Can ISO certify my company directly?

-How many ISO certification companies are there?
+How many ISO certification companies exist?

 Hundreds globally, depending on the standard and industry scope.